aws-samples/auto-cloud-digital-forensics-incident-response/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

+## Future Enhancements / Roadmap

+We value your ideas!
+Below is the current wishlist of this project's development roadmap:

+- To include custom Incident Response (IR) triage [runbooks](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html) that work with AWS Systems Manager Automation capability.
+- To create new trigger parsers for suspicious EC2 instances such as Amazon GuardDuty events instead of reading from targetinstances.txt hardcoded file.
+- To add support for suspicious Containers.